formal-methods-mpi/Workshop.jl/docs/src/1_workflow/usage.md

 !!! compat "Exercise"
     Enter Package mode by pressing `]`.
-    1. Add the Example package: `add Example`.
+    1. Install the Example package: `add Example`.
     2. List the installed packages: `status`.
     3. Remove the Example package: `rm Example`.
     4. Discover what else you can type in Package mode by entering `help` or `?`.